alejandrodevs/mass_insert/README.md

 ## Results

-Sometimes after MassInsert process you need to see some necessary information about the process.
-MassInsert gem provides a simple way to do it.
+Sometimes after MassInsert process you need to see information about the process.
+MassInsert provides a simple way to do it.
 Just call the next methods from your model after MassInsert execution.

     User.mass_insert_results.records                    # => 120000